andrew/ultimate-awesome/README.md

 - [awesome-machine-learning-jupyter-notebooks-for-colab](https://github.com/toxtli/awesome-machine-learning-jupyter-notebooks-for-colab) - A curated list of Machine Learning and Deep Learning tutorials in Jupyter Notebook format ready to run in Google Colaboratory.
 - [awesome-artificial-general-intelligence](https://github.com/freeman42x/awesome-artificial-general-intelligence) - Resources about Artificial General Intelligence.
 - [awesome-monitoring](https://github.com/Enapiuz/awesome-monitoring) - List of tools for monitoring and analyze everything.
-- [awesome-balatro](https://github.com/jie65535/awesome-balatro) - A list of Balatro Mods and Tools.
 - [awesome-persian-youtubers](https://github.com/SamaneYaghoobi/awesome-persian-youtubers) - لیست بهترین یوتیوبرهای فارسی زبان.
 - [awesome-cosmopolitan](https://github.com/shmup/awesome-cosmopolitan) - List of Cosmopolitan Libc related resources and projects.
 - [awesome-pycharm](https://github.com/JetBrains/awesome-pycharm) - A curated list of resources for learning and using PyCharm, a Python IDE from JetBrains.